Babylon: Under US and Polish occupation

 Following the 2003 invasion of Iraq, the area around Babylon came under the control of US troops, before being handed over to Polish forces in September 2003.
 US forces under the command of General James T. Conway of the I Marine Expeditionary Force were criticized for building the military base "Camp Alpha", with a helipad and other facilities on ancient Babylonian ruins during the Iraq War.
 US forces occupied the site for some time and caused irreparable damage to the archaeological record.
 In a report of the British Museum's Near East department, John Curtis described how parts of the archaeological site were levelled to create a landing area for helicopters, and parking lots for heavy vehicles.
 Curtis wrote of the occupation forces:

 They caused substantial damage to the Ishtar Gate, one of the most famous monuments from antiquity [...]
 US military vehicles crushed 2,600-year-old brick pavements, archaeological fragments were scattered across the site, more than 12 trenches were driven into ancient deposits and military earth-moving projects contaminated the site for future generations of scientists.

 A US military spokesman claimed that engineering operations were discussed with the "head of the Babylon museum".
 The head of the Iraqi State Board for Heritage and Antiquities, Donny George, said that the "mess will take decades to sort out" and criticised Polish troops for causing "terrible damage" to the site.
-Poland resolved in 2004 to place the city under Iraq control, and commissioned a report titled Report Concerning the Condition of the Preservation of the Babylon Archaeological Site, which it presented at a meeting in December 2004.
+Poland resolved in 2004 to place the city under Iraq's control, and commissioned the Report Concerning the Condition of the Preservation of the Babylon Archaeological Site, which it presented at a meeting in December 2004.
 In 2005, the site was handed over to the Iraqi Ministry of Culture.

-In April 2006, Colonel John Coleman, former Chief of Staff for the I Marine Expeditionary Force, offered to issue an apology for the damage done by military personnel under his command.
+In April 2006, Colonel John Coleman, former Chief of Staff of the I Marine Expeditionary Force, offered to apologize for the damage caused by military personnel under his command.
 He also claimed that the US presence had deterred far greater damage by other looters.
 An April 2006 article stated that UN officials and Iraqi leaders have plans to restore Babylon, making it into a cultural center.

 Two museums and a library, containing replicas of artifacts and local maps and reports, were raided and destroyed.